vovuas2003/proxy/readme.md

 c_linux_pthread.c, c_windows_pthread.c and c_linux_fork.c - results of porting the python program to c using LLM and some brains

+go_proxy.go - same, python to go using LLM and no brains at all :)

 ## How to run (check releases for binaries)

 Note: python version supports selective fragmentation only for urls line-by-line in blacklist.txt (txt file must be in the same directory as the program).